 We need to believe what Jesus saw in children that day.
 Our kids are inherently humble, meaning teachable and desiring to please, unless that nature is altered by our approach with them.
 They are designed by God to be humble, teachable ” little sponges”.

-I find that when I approach the kids I coach (even those who seem completely off the track or out of control) with the kindness, compassion, respect and value Jesus has placed upon the “little ones who know Him,” things change quickly.
+I find that when I approach the kids (even those who seem completely off the track or out of control) with the kindness, compassion, respect and value Jesus placed upon the “little ones who know Him,” things change quickly.
 I discover that these apparently hard-hearted kids are just begging for someone to understand, bestow compassion and encourage them.
 When they receive this from me, a humble, approachable and teachable nature emerges before my eyes often shocking their parents.
-Do we have ups and downs as I coach them through a healing journey?
+Do we have ups and downs as they through the healing journey?
 Yes, but so did the disciples with Jesus.
 He expected it, counted on it and used it to teach them valuable lessons.